Reinas2899/Reinas2899/README.md

 ##  About me

-I was born and raised in Porto, Portugal, where I currently live, always been a curious kid.
-Love technology and learning new things.
+I was born and raised in Porto, Portugal, where I currently live, I've always been curious about technology and interested in learning new things.

 ## 🎓 Bachelor's Projects
 | | | Graded |